toddsifleet/retrypy/readme.md

 Params:
 -------
-    func[required]: The function you want to call.
+      func: The function you want to call.
       args: Positional args to be passed to func
-    kwargs: keywords args to be passed to func exceptions [default: [Exception]]: an array of Exception types you want to retry on. this can be in the form of [ExceptionType1, ExceptionType2 ... ]
+      kwargs: keywords args to be passed to func
+      exceptions: an array of Exception types you want to retry on.
-        [(ExceptionType1, RegEx) ...] => test if the error matches the RegEx [(ExceptionType1, String) ...] => test if the error includes String [(ExceptionType1, Function) ...] => A custom test function that returns true or false times [default:5]: number of times to retry wait [default: 1]: number of seconds to wait between tries include_error_and_count [default: False]: If this is set the func must accept atleast two args in addition to the ones supplied:
-        1.) count => The attempt number
-        2.) previous_exception => the previous exception raised
+      check_for_retry: A function that excepts Exception and Count and returns true if the function should be retried.
+      times: number of times to retry
+      wait: number of seconds to wait between tries

 License: